 A landmark Ministerial Decision by the Ministry of Housing & Urban Planning now allows non-Omani property buyers to unlock residency with just 30% payment — even during construction.

 Before September 2025: Full property payment was required before residency could be granted.
-Now: Pay just 30% of the property value in Sultan Haitham City or Sorouh projects and receive your renewable 2-year residency immediately.
+Now: Pay just 30% of the property value in Sultan Haitham City projects and receive your renewable 2-year residency immediately.

 📋